-Professional Tools for the Advancement of Patient Safety: An Inter-professional Approach

-This course will introduce the healthcare student to the concepts in promoting and providing patient safety.
-Archived videos and live content expert presentations will build a framework of knowledge which the student can then apply to vignettes involving a sentinel event.
+Year 2 continued Course Number Name/General Description MIDS-5402 MIDS-6402 Professional Tools for the Advancement of Patient Safety: An Inter-professional Approach This course will introduce the healthcare student to the concepts in promoting and providing patient safety.
+Archived videos and live content expert presentations will build a framework of knowledge that the student can then apply to vignettes involving a sentinel event.
 Completion of this course will prepare the student with the fundamental knowledge required for the interprofessional root cause analysis course (CLARION).
 The goal of this course is to provide the all students of the Texas Tech University Health Sciences Center Schools with the opportunity to practice the core competencies recommended by the Institute of Medicine (IOM).
 The IOM recommended in a 2003 publication entitled "Health Professions Education: A Bridge to Quality" that five core competencies be integrated into health professions education: patient-centered care, interdisciplinary teams, evidence-based practice, quality improvement and informatics.
 In this course students will work in interprofessional teams as they study the following concepts: root cause analysis, budget analysis, professional conduct and policies, team communication, legislative initiatives, information technology.

-Pre-Hospital Emergency Medicine

-This elective will educate first and second year medical students about one of the major routes in which patients enter the healthcare field, namely the emergency room.
+MIDS-5403 MIDS-6403 Pre-Hospital Emergency Medicine This elective will educate first and second year medical students about one of the major routes in which patients enter the healthcare field, namely the emergency room.
 Students will gain knowledge about what the patient encounters, beginning with first responders, through each subsequent step prior to hospital admission, and thus have a better understanding of the comprehensive care that a patient receives before they present to the ED physician.
-This educational goal is invaluable to those who are interested in a future career as Emergency Medicine physicians.
+This educational goal is invaluable to physicians.

+those who are interested in a future career as Emergency Medicine